-Both ADN and BSN programs share core courses that will teach the competencies of nursing as well as nursing clinicals to help with hands-on learning in health care settings.
+Both ADN and BSN programs share the core courses that will teach learners the competencies of nursing, as well as clinical practice to help with hands-on learning in healthcare settings.

-However, the BSN programs include some courses that ADN programs don’t:
+However, the BSN programs include some courses that ADN programs don’t offer:

-- Nursing theory and nursing informatics that teach you how to use new technology in the workplace.
+- Nursing theory and nursing informatics that teaches you how to use new technology in the workplace.

-If you graduated from a BSN program but work as a registered nurse, your career won’t be much different from an ADN graduate’s experiences.
+If you graduated from a BSN program but work as a registered nurse, your career description won’t be extremely different from an ADN graduate’s.

-Both ADN and BSN graduates working as registered nurses will have the same career:
+Both ADN and BSN graduates working as registered nurses will have almost the same career tasks: